Keksuccino/docs_fancymenu/docs/browser-api.md

 ## 7. Troubleshooting

-1. Confirm the page is loaded in a FancyMenu-controlled MCEF browser.
+1. Confirm the page is loaded in a FancyMenu-controlled Rinku browser.
 2. Check the browser console for JavaScript errors.
 3. Verify the [placeholder](/placeholders) identifier or [action](/action-scripts) type is correct and that required values are supplied.
 4. Review the Minecraft log (`latest.log`) for FancyMenu error messages if execution fails unexpectedly.